About Our Stretchers

 There is a clear need in the art supply market for top quality, heavy duty canvas stretchers suitable for large size canvas paintings.
 In 1993 we created Twin Brooks Stretchers® to fill this need.
 Our stretchers are made from aspen wood sawn and dried at our facility in Lincolnville, Maine and assembled at our own custom shop.
 Aspen wood, when properly dried and selected, is stable and strong and makes excellent stretcher bar stock.
 We use a mechanical corner fastening system called a Tite Joint Fastener.
 We believe this to be a rugged, cost-effective improvement over traditional wedges.

 We also carry and stretch high quality 100% Belgian Linen as a complement to our fine stretchers.
 In addition we make 1/4″ ply panels, and shadowbox style finish frames.
-Please inquire for current prices.
-Please read on and learn about our product that serves artists well and encourages appropriate use of our natural resources.
+Please inquire for current prices and read on to learn more about our product that serves artists well and encourages appropriate use of our natural resources.
 Our toll free telephone number is 800-856-1567 if you have any questions or would like to place an order.
 Custom stretchers and other special orders are welcome.
 Thank you for your time.

 Sincerely, Chris Polson and Joe Calderwood